 STOP funds come from a formula grant provided through the Office on Violence Against Women.
 The intent of this funding is to improve the criminal justice system's response to violence including the crimes of sexual assault, domestic violence, stalking, and dating violence and to support and enhance services for victims.
+Funds may also be used to support and enhance services for victims.
 Funds may also be used to support secondary victims such as children who may have witnessed violence; victims/survivors of sexual violence who are in correctional and detention settings; and individuals who have historically been marginalized from mainstream services.
 STOP funds are committed to four specific areas: prosecution, law enforcement, victim services, and courts and are awarded to all states and territories through a federal formula that uses a base amount plus a consideration for population.
+States submit STOP implementation plans every four years; Alaska's plan can be found at https://dps.alaska.gov/CDVSA/Resources/STOP-Plan.